plainsane/homebridge-unifi-kids-cry/README.md

 i have exposed the mac through homekit as a pad lock.

 ## Configuration
+Create a user in your unifi controller, it does not need the elevated permissions to manage devices.

 A sample config is located in [config.json](homebridge/config.json) which can be used to specify the platform for this functionality.
 ````json
   "base":"<the url to your unifi controller",